Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Introduction

 Nevertheless, while this combinatorial approach is worth considering for reasonably small graphs, its relevance in the context of large graphs is somewhat limited.
 Two real large graphs may share similar patterns, but will never be isomorphic, one main simple reason being that they most likely do not even share the same number of nodes.
 Large graphs are better described by some global properties such as edge density or number of communities.
-To that extent, the privileged mathematical tools are random graph models~\cite{crane2018probabilistic, goldenberg2010survey}.
-A generic family of models of interest to study GNNs on large graphs is the class of Latent Position Models~\cite{keriven_convergence_2020,keriven_universality_2021, ruiz_graphon_2020,ruiz_graphon_2021,levie_transferability_2021,maskey_generalization_2022}.
-Such random graphs first sample node latent variables randomly from a probability space $(\XX,P)$, and then decides the adjacency between two nodes via the sampling of a connectivity kernel $W:\XX^2 \to [0,1]$ between their associated latent variables.
-This encompasses models like stochastic block models~\cite{lei_consistency_2015} (SBM) or graphon models~\cite{lovasz_large_2012}, depending on how exactly we define the edge appearance procedure.
+To that extent, the privileged mathematical tools are random graph models~\citep{crane2018probabilistic, goldenberg2010survey}.
+A generic family of models of interest to study GNNs on large graphs is the class of Latent Position Models~\citep{keriven_convergence_2020,keriven_universality_2021, ruiz_graphon_neural_networks_2020,levie_transferability_2021,maskey_generalization_2022}.
+In such a model, the nodes of a random graph are first sampled as latent random variables (the latent positions) in a probability space $(\X,P)$, and then, the adjacency is decided via the sampling of a connectivity kernel $W:\X^2 \to [0,1]$ at the random latent positions.
+This encompasses models like stochastic block models~\citep{lei_consestency_2015} (SBM) or graphon models~\citep{lovasz_large_2012}, depending on how exactly we define the edge appearance procedure.